grpc/proposal/A88-xds-data-error-handling.md

 Unfortunately, our current behavior for data errors does not follow the principles outlined above.
 Currently, we have special handling for the resource deletion case: by default, we throw away the previously cached resource (i.e., approach 2 above), but we provide an option in the bootstrap config to inhibit this behavior (see [gRFC A53]).
-However, all other data errors are actually treated the same as transient errors: we unconditionally stick with the previously cached resource (i.e., approach 1 above).
+However, all other data errors are actually treated as transient errors: we unconditionally stick with the previously cached resource (i.e., approach 1 above).